scalar-labs/scalar-jepsen/README.md

 # Run tests with Jepsen Docker
 1. Clone [Jepsen repository](https://github.com/jepsen-io/jepsen)
+    - Use 0.2.0 since 0.2.1+ uses newer debian version for DB nodes that does not have `openjdk-8-jre` package any more.
 2. Configure to mount `scalar-jepsen` directory by editing `${JEPSEN_ROOT}/docker/docker-compose.dev.yml` like the following

 ```yaml